Voter Identification

 Vouching

-Vouching can be used as a last resort on ordinary polling day if an elector does not have the necessary proof of identity and residency.
+Vouching, which means asking a registered voter to vouch for your identity, can be used as a last resort on ordinary polling day if a voter does not have the necessary proof of identity and residency.

-Another elector who possesses sufficient identification and is eligible and registered to vote in your electoral district can vouch for you at the poll.
+Another voter who possesses sufficient identification and is eligible and registered to vote in your electoral district can vouch for you at the poll.

 When you arrive at the poll you must both complete an Oath of Elector form.